Services

 Purpose: Helps launch experimental or untested approaches. - Scale – For proven projects aiming to expand their reach or impact.

 Provides up to $1,500,000 (maximum $500,000 per year) for projects up to 3 years.
-RBC will fund up to 50% of the project budget (up to 20% of operating budget).
+RBC will fund up to 50% of the project budget (up to 20% of the operating budget).

 Purpose: Helps successful initiatives serve more people or new areas. - Sustain – For ongoing, established programs that require long-term support.

 Provides up to $2,500,000 (maximum $500,000 per year) for projects up to 5 years.
-RBC covers up to 25% of the project budget (up to 20% of operating budget).
+RBC covers up to 25% of the project budget (up to 20% of the operating budget).

 Purpose: Maintains established projects with lasting community impact. - Respond – For immediate or urgent community needs, such as disaster relief or crisis response.

 Provides up to $500,000 for projects up to 1 year.
-Generally funds up to 20% of the organization’s operating budget.
+Generally, funds up to 20% of the organization’s operating budget.

 Purpose: Rapid deployment for urgent or short-term critical issues.